Logo

 18.

-Tracey Crouch initially backed Matt Hancock during the 2019 Conservative Party leadership election, but subsequently gave her support to Boris Johnson upon Hancock's withdrawal.
+Tracey Crouch initially backed Matt Hancock during the 2019 Conservative leadership election, but subsequently gave her support to Boris Johnson upon Hancock's withdrawal.

 19.